 Who is Equifax?

-Again, you may be familiar with Equifax and their business functions.
+Again, you may be familiar with Equifax and its business functions.
 But if you are not, here’s a brief overview of the company.

 Since they have all this personal information on people, one would think they would also have a robust system in place to protect all of it.
 So when the breach happened two years ago, I think it took many by surprise and asking questions.